-The Mediterranean Sea had for a long time been a major trade route to Europe and a greater part of Asia for American vessels.
-During the advent of the war, pirates in the Barber cities of Tripoli, Algiers, and Tunis would demand a levy from trade ships plying these routes.
-Ships that refused to pay the demanded fee were hijacked and have their goods stolen.
-Additionally, the pirates also captured crew men and enslaved them for a ransom.
-During the 1780s, just After United States of America was recognized as an independent state, the British Empire ceased to protect American ships plying the route.
-When the Barbary pirates learnt of this new development, they jumped to the opportunity by robbing and hijacking the ships.
+The Mediterranean Sea had for a long time been a major trade route to Europe and a large part of Asia for American vessels.
+Prior to the wars, pirates in the Barber cities of Tripoli, Algiers, and Tunis would demand a levy from trade ships plying these routes.
+Ships that refused to pay the demanded fee were hijacked and had their goods stolen.
+Additionally, the pirates also captured crewmen and enslaved them, offering to return them for a ransom.
+During the 1780s, just after the United States of America became an independent state, the British Empire ceased to protect American ships using the route.
+When the Barbary pirates learnt of this new development, they jumped on the opportunity by robbing and hijacking the ships.

 The pirates caused the United States of America’s navy to engage them in a series of battles in the areas where piracy was rampant in a bid to end the escalating menace.
-When President Thomas Jefferson learnt of the brutality of the pirates, he sent United States naval ships to the Mediterranean to cope with the situation.
-This was the first Barbary war and it lasted between 1801- 1805.
+When President Thomas Jefferson learnt of the brutality of the pirates, he sent the United States naval ships to the Mediterranean to cope with the situation.
+This was the first Barbary War, from 1801 to 1805.
 After the war ended, the pirates retreated and allowed fair passage to the ships.
 It was not long before the pirates struck again and started making it difficult for the ships to ply that route.
-President James Madison, Jefferson's successor, directed the US military to engage the pirates in a second war which lasted until 1812.
+President James Madison, Jefferson's successor, directed the US military to engage the pirates in the second war in 1815.

-On one hand, the United States joined hands with other nations such as Sweden in order to fight the pirates in the Mediterranean.
-During the second war, forces were drawn from the just concluded war against the British on American soil.
-On the other hand, the pirates had an assembly of outlaws fetched from the Northern Africa cities of Tunis, Algiers and Tripoli.
+The United States joined hands with other nations such as Sweden in order to fight the pirates in the Mediterranean.
+On the other side, the pirates had an assembly of outlaws fetched from the North African cities of Tunis, Algiers and Tripoli.